Last updated on .

 Where to Stay in Roldanillo

 We’ve visited Roldanillo a few times, mostly to see Marisol’s cousins.
-They’ve all been short trips except for one overnight.
+They’ve all been short trips except for a couple of overnights.

 Campos Verdes

-On our one overnight stay, we spent the night at the lovely Campos Verdes.
-It’s a short drive (or long walk) from the center of town and contains a few private cabins as well as a larger building with a handful of rooms.
+The lovely Campos Verdes is a short drive (or long walk) from the center of town and includes a few private cabins as well as a larger building with a handful of rooms.

-We stayed in a spacious cabin that could sleep up to eight, but it seems like it would be just comfortable enough for four.
-The cabin was comfortable and very clean with a loft and plenty of fans.
+We stayed in a spacious cabin that could sleep up to eight, but it seems like it would be comfortably suited for four.
+The cabin was very clean and comfortable, with a loft and plenty of fans.
 We slept very well that night.

 Facilities include a pool, jacuzzi, and a restaurant.
 Unfortunately, the restaurant only opens on weekends and holidays, so we had to go into town for dinner.
 Breakfast was extra and worth the cost.